Advertiser Disclosure

 APC and Global Entry Kiosks

 Global Entry first originated as INSPASS, or INS Passenger Accelerated Service System, in the 1990s.
-After the CBP merged with the Immigration and Naturalization Service (INS), it created the current Global Entry program.
+After the CBP merged with the Immigration and Naturalization Service, it created the current Global Entry program.

-Today, Global Entry kiosks are found at 61 U.S. international airports and 13 preclearance facilities in Aruba, the Bahamas, Canada, Ireland, and the United Arab Emirates.
-More than 8 million people are currently enrolled in Global Entry, including citizens from the 13 partner countries.
-An additional 3.5 million people are expected to apply for the program this fiscal year.
+Today, Global Entry kiosks are at 62 U.S. international airports and 15 preclearance facilities in Aruba, Bermuda, the Bahamas, Canada, Ireland, and the United Arab Emirates.
+Millions are currently enrolled in Global Entry, including citizens from partner countries.

 To minimize waiting at customs, member information is stored in a database.
 When members enter the country through a participating airport, they scan their machine-readable passports and fingerprints at a kiosk, complete a customs declaration form, and proceed straight to the baggage claim area.

 To finish your application, you must complete an interview with a CBP officer.
-Previously, interviews could only be done in person, but one of the newest ways to complete your Trusted Traveler Program interview is by remote video.
+One way to complete your Trusted Traveler Program interview is by remote video.

-To be eligible for the remote interview pilot, you must:
+To be eligible for the remote interview, you must:

-• Have a photo on file with CBP that was taken within the past 10 years and after you were 14 years of age
+• Have a photo on file with CBP that was taken within the past 10 years and after the age of 14.

-Note that CBP says travelers renewing NEXUS, FAST, and SENTRI memberships will be integrated into the pilot through a “phased approach.”
+Travelers renewing NEXUS, FAST, and SENTRI memberships will be integrated into the remote-interview pilot program in phases.

-Also, first-time Trusted Traveler Program members cannot participate in the remote interview just yet.
+Also, first-time Trusted Traveler Program members cannot participate in remote interviews.

 Remote Interview Step-by-Step Guide

 Ready to schedule your remote interview?
-First, you’ll need to log in to your Trusted Traveler Program dashboard.
-You’ll need your email address and password handy to do this.
+First, you need to log in to your Trusted Traveler Program dashboard.
+You need your email address and password handy to complete this step.

 If it’s less than a year before your Global Entry membership expires, you’ll see a box reminding you to complete your renewal to avoid an interruption in service.

-Note that you cannot renew your membership until 1 year before expiration.
-As you can see in the screenshot below, my membership expires on February 20, 2023, but was not able to be renewed until February 20, 2022.
+You can’t renew your membership until 1 year before expiration.
+For example, my membership expires on February 20, 2028, and can’t be renewed until February 20, 2027.

 Image Credit: U.S. Customs and Border Protection

-Next, you’ll be taken to another page to acknowledge that you’ll have to undergo a background check for renewal.
-Note that a conviction of any criminal offense or pending criminal charges, including outstanding warrants, will disqualify you from membership.
+Next, you’ll be taken to another page to acknowledge that you understand you have to undergo a background check for renewal.
+Note that a conviction of any criminal offense or pending criminal charges, including outstanding warrants, disqualifies you from membership.

 Global Entry Renewal Application steps